startupbaba/notes/README.md

 - [Techstars Entrepreneur's Toolkit](https://toolkit.techstars.com) is an online educational resource to help you learn the fundamentals of entrepreneurship and accelerate your success.
 - [Third Derivative & New Energy Nexus / RMI Startup Resources](https://docs.google.com/spreadsheets/d/1mHj6rm_7pMThv6dcemgfpF8k1j5Cq7BiW33yAOo8WC0/) is a spreadsheet of Startup resources maintained by [Third Derivative](https://www.third-derivative.org).
 - Wing’s [Founder Docs](https://www.wing.vc/docs)

-## Contribute

-The content on `docs.startupinbox.com` are open source.
-[Contributions](https://github.com/inboxstartup/docs/pulls) are welcome.
-Everything is always `Work-in-Progress` and `things are always changing`.